 The center of Holy Tradition is Holy Scripture, the written witness to what God revealed.
 Scripture is interpreted within Holy Tradition by the saints of the Church.

-Orthodox Christian worship follows specific ceremonial patterns proscribed by a Church Calendar.
+Orthodox Christian worship follows specific ceremonial patterns prescribed by a Church Calendar.
 The reverence and awe present in the holy services are due to the belief that the people participating are entering into the very throne room of the Creator.

 Orthodox worship is transformative, bringing the Christian more deeply into communion with God and by God's grace making them holy.
 The center of Orthodox Christian liturgical life is the Divine Liturgy.
 Other major services include Vespers and Matins.